613-Graduation Requirements

 Students’ state graduation requirements, based on a longitudinal, systematic approach to student education and career planning, assessment, instructional support, and evaluation, include the following:

-D. Students meeting the state graduation requirements under this section must receive targeted, relevant, academically rigorous, and resourced instruction.
+1. Students must receive targeted, relevant, academically rigorous, and resourced instruction.
 This may include a targeted instruction and intervention plan focused on improving the student’s knowledge and skills in core subjects.
 This allows students to have a reasonable chance to succeed in a career or college without need for postsecondary remediation.

-E. Students meeting the state graduation requirements under this section and who are students in grade 11 or 12 and who are identified as academically ready for a career or college are actively encouraged by the school district to participate in courses and programs awarding college credit to high school students.
-Students are not required to achieve a specified score or level of proficiency on an assessment to graduate from high school.
+2. Consistent with Minnesota Statutes, sections 120B.13, 124D.09, 124D.091, 124D.49, and related sections, an enrolling school or district must actively encourage a student in grade 11 or 12 who is identified as academically ready for a career or college to participate in courses and programs awarding college credit to high school students.
+Students are not required to achieve a specified score or level of proficiency on an assessment under this subdivision to graduate from high school.

 5) Graduation Credit Requirements

-Students beginning 8th grade beginning in the 2017-2018 school year and thereafter must successfully complete, as determined by the school district, the following high school level credits for graduation:
+Students must successfully complete, as determined by the school district, the following high school level credits for graduation:

-E. Ten trimester credits of social studies, encompassing at least United States history, geography, government and citizenship, world history, and economics, sufficient to satisfy all of the academic standards in social studies;
+4. Ten trimester credits of social studies, encompassing at least United States history, geography, government and citizenship, world history, and economics, sufficient to satisfy all of the academic standards in social studies; The course in government and citizenship must take place in either grade 11 or 12 for students beginning in grade 9 in the 2025-2026 school year and later.

-2. Up to three trimester credits of an agriculture science or career and technical education may fulfill the elective science credit required under Section 5.
-A.4. above, if the credit meets the state physical science, life science, earth and space science, chemistry, or physics academic standards or a combination of these academic standards as approved by the school district.
+b.
+Up to three trimester credits of an agriculture science or career and technical education may fulfill an elective science credit required under Section 5.
+A.3. above, if the credit meets the state physical science, life science, earth and space science, chemistry, or physics academic standards or a combination of these academic standards as approved by the school district.
 An agriculture or career and technical education credit may fulfill the credit in chemistry or physics required under Section F.A.4. above, if the credit meets the state chemistry or physics academics standards as approved by the school district.
-A student must satisfy either all of the chemistry or physics academic standards prior to graduation.
+A student must satisfy either all of the chemistry or all of the physics academic standards prior to graduation.
 Agriculture science or career and technical education credits may not fulfill the required biology credits under Section 5.
-A.5. above.
+A.3. above.

-5. Up to three trimester credits of Project Lead the Way may fulfill a science or mathematics credit requirement under Section 5.
+e.
+Up to three trimester credits of Project Lead the Way may fulfill a science or mathematics credit requirement under Section 5.
 A.2. or Section 5.
-A.4. above, if the credit meets the state academic standards in science or mathematics.
+A.3. above, if the credit meets the state academic standards in science or mathematics.

 6. An ethnic studies course may fulfill a social studies, language arts, arts, math, or science credit if the course meets the applicable state academic standards.
 An ethnic studies course may fulfill an elective credit if the course meets applicable local standards or other requirements.

-6. health, for which locally developed academic standards apply; and
+6. Health, for which locally developed academic standards apply

 B. The academic standards for language arts, mathematics, and science apply to all students except the very few students with extreme cognitive or physical impairments for whom an IEP team has determined that the required academic standards are inappropriate.
 An IEP team that makes this determination must establish alternative standards.